openvinotoolkit/openvino/docs/low_precision_transformations/transformations/step3_main/arithmetic/add.md

 # OpenVINO™ Low Precision Transformations: AddTransformation {#openvino_docs_IE_DG_lpt_AddTransformation}

-ngraph::pass::low_precision::AddTransformation class represents `Add` operation low precision transformation.
+ngraph::pass::low_precision::AddTransformation class represents the `Add` operation transformation.

 The transformation propagates dequantization subtraction from one input branch to another and propagates dequantization multiplication from the same branch through `Add` operation.
 In transformation result, one `Add` operation input branch is in low precision without dequantization operations (empty branch), another input branch is in original precision with updated dequantization operations (full branch).